Spam has been prevalent in the local search landscape for a long time.

 Sometimes this can be accidental.
 Maybe the person who set up the GMB listing wasn’t aware that they had to use the registered business name?
 Maybe they’ve seen other spammy listing names and just think it’s what everyone does and so it’s okay?

-But it also can be intentional, where the person stuffs different keywords into the GMB listing name on purpose, in order to boost rankings for those keywords.
+But it also can be intentional, where the person stuffs different keywords into the GMB listing name on purpose, in order to boost rankings for those keywords in both SERPs and Google Maps.

 “Your name should reflect your business’ real-world name, as used consistently on your storefront, website, stationery, and as known to customers. … Including unnecessary information in your business name is not permitted and could result in your listing being suspended.” – Google